 A few weeks back, I was at the Nairobi National Museum and came across beautiful artwork on display by Samuel Kamau Kariuki who describes himself as “a self-taught acrylic visual artist”.

 A few months back I was at the Village Market and stumbled upon an art exhibition that was running in one of the halls.
-Everything that was on display was amazing, vibrant and full of colour.
+Everything that was on display was amazing, vibrant, and full of colour.
 I was drawn in by the images of black women.
+The artists had managed to depict the women beautifully… Continue reading African Art & The Black Woman

 This week I thought it would be nice to share some of the things I’ve been loving and enjoying recently.